 – After long exposure and untreated infections, it can cause long-term hearing loss, which can be fixed with surgical intervention.

-Is surfer’s ear painful?
+Is the surfer’s ear painful?

 How much does average ear surgery cost?